 My plan is to have useful information available in the kitchen during breakfast and throughout the day; things like weather, calendar, reminders, photos…

 I decided to build it on my own, using components easily found on Amazon.
-If you decide to use my links for your purchases, I might earn a comission from the Amazon affiliate program.
+If you decide to use my links for your purchases, as an Amazon Associate I earn from qualifying purchases.

 - 22" Touchscreen display - 470 € (US alternative)